Market Overview

 Schools

-Stafford leads on school quality with a 77% average pass rate (rated Strong) compared to 60% in Portsmouth.
-Top schools in Portsmouth include Churchland High School and I.C.
-Norcom High School.
-In Stafford, families look to North Stafford High School and Mountain View High School.
+Portsmouth has a 60% average SOL pass rate; Stafford has 77% (2024 state assessment data).
+Public schools in Portsmouth include Churchland High School and I.C.
+Norcom High School; in Stafford, North Stafford High School and Mountain View High School.
 See Portsmouth schools | See Stafford schools

 Portsmouth